Shatian Township: Geography

 The township abounds in tea oil and rice wine.

 Hongqi Reservoir (红旗水库 (Red Flag Reservoir)) is the largest body of water in the township.

 Economy

 Chinese chestnut is important to the economy.

 Culture

 Huaguxi is the most influential form of local theater.

 Transport

 The County Road X210 passes across the township southeast to northwest.

 The County Road X106 passes across the township northeast to southwest.

 Attractions

 The Huitong Covered Bridge, built in the late Qing dynasty (1644–1911), is a famous scenic spot.

-The Former Residence of He Shuheng, built in 1785, in the 50th year of the Kangxi Region, and the Former Residence of Xie Juezai, built in the late Qing dynasty, are scenic spots in the township.
+The Former Residence of He Shuheng, built in 1785, in the 50th year of the Kangxi reign, and the Former Residence of Xie Juezai, built in the late Qing dynasty, are scenic spots in the township.